 - Educate your teen about sharing images and videos online.
 Talk to your teen about privacy and explain once they are online, they lose control who can see them.

-- Engage your teen with more offline activities.
+- Engage your teen more to offline activities.
 When they spend less time on social media the chances of being cyber bullied also decrease.

-- Ask them to logout of their accounts on public computers.
+- Ask them to logout their accounts on public computers.
 If possible, use a two-level verification.
-And teach them not to ignore the alerts sent by portals when they find suspicious activities.
+And not to ignore the alerts sent by portals when they find suspicious activities.

 - Keep personal information private.
 And monitor the apps that they are giving permission to or downloading.